 see heritage steel cookware at heritage steel site

-We already discussed many of these factors, but we repeat them here so you can compare Heritage Steel to All-Clad in more detail.
+Here we compare Heritage Steel to All-Clad in more detail.

-Price: If you compare Heritage Steel to All-Clad, set prices are similar; a 10-piece set of Heritage Steel goes for about the same as a 10-piece set of All-Clad D5 (and Heritage Steel is more durable and will heat faster and more evenly than D5).
-The 10-piece set of Heritage Steel is about $100 more than the 10-piece set of All-Clad D3.
-(The pieces in the sets are different, so you should also look at which set has the pieces you want--more on that below in Buying Options.)
+Price: If you compare Heritage Steel to All-Clad, set prices are similar; a 10-piece set of Heritage Steel Titanium goes for about the same as a 10-piece set of All-Clad D5 (and Heritage Steel is more durable and will heat faster and more evenly than D5).
+The 10-piece set of Heritage Steel Eater is about the same or slightly less than a 10-piece set of All-Clad D3.

 ---|---|

-For a comparison of the D3/D5 All-Clad lines, see our article All-Clad D3 Vs. D5: Which Is Better?
+For more information, see our article All-Clad D3 Vs. D5: Which Is Better?

-Heritage Steel makes all their cookware here in the US, including lids.
-Though some of their raw materials may be purchased overseas, all of their cookware is designed and assembled here, including the lids.
+Heritage Steel makes all their cookware in the USA, including lids.
+Some of their raw materials may be purchased overseas, including the steel, but all the cookware is designed and assembled here, including lids.

 If country-of-origin is important to you and you want to buy American-made products, Heritage Steel wins over All-Clad.

-Overall Quality: All-Clad is top notch cookware and will definitely last a lifetime, so it's hard to say that Heritage Steel is even better.
-However, the 316Ti stainless as well and the 439 magnetic stainless are both more corrosion resistant than the 304 (18/10) and 430 steels used on All-Clad.
-While both companies make highly durable cookware, Heritage Steel edges out All-Clad in this category, too.
+Overall Quality: All-Clad is top notch cookware and will last a lifetime, so it's hard to say Heritage Steel is even better.
+However, the 316Ti stainless on the Titanium series as well and the 439 magnetic stainless on both the Titanium and Eater series are both more corrosion resistant than the 304 (18/10) and 430 steels used on All-Clad.
+Both companies make highly durable cookware, Heritage Steel slightly edges out All-Clad in this category.

-We also like that the Heritage Steel pans are made in different thicknesses, so you get a heavy pan where you need it (in your skillet) and lighter cookware where you don't need it (sauce pans and stock pots).
+We like that the Heritage Steel Titanium pans are made in different thicknesses so you get a heavy pan where you need it (skillet) and lighter cookware where you don't need it (sauce pans and stock pots).
 Only a few cookware makers do this, and those that do tend to have put a lot of thought into design and functionality.

 We can't say that Heritage Steel is better than All-Clad, but it is certainly as good as All-Clad.
 It all depends on what you're looking for.

-If you compare Heritage Steel to Saladmaster, another cookware brand that uses 316Ti for the cooking surface, Heritage Steel costs a fraction of what you'll pay for Saladmaster.
-Yet the 316Ti cooking surface on Heritage Steel should provide an identical--or very similar--cooking experience to Saladmaster.
+If you compare Heritage Steel to Saladmaster, another cookware brand that uses 316Ti for the cooking surface, Heritage Steel costs a fraction of Saladmaster.
+Yet the 316Ti cooking surface on Heritage Steel should provide an identical cooking experience.

 (Saladmaster fans may disagree, but our testing shows this to be true.)

-Saladmaster's direct marketing--you have to buy through a rep who comes to your house and gives a demonstration, which makes it harder to compare to other brands--is also off-putting to some people (including us).
-In fact, this is how they get away with charging the crazy high prices they charge.
+Saladmaster's direct marketing--you have to buy through a rep who comes to your house and gives a demonstration, which makes it harder to compare to other brands--is off-putting to some people (including us).

 read more in our saladmaster review